apache/cordova-cli/README.md

 - Which mobile SDKs you have installed, and which version.
 Related to this: which Xcode version if you are submitting issues related to iOS
 - Any error stack traces you received

+## Contributors

+Thanks to everyone for contributing!
+For a list of people involved, please see the `package.json` file.

 # Known Issues and Troubleshooting

 ##Windows